Eighth Air Force: Overview

-Eighth Air Force is one of two active duty numbered air forces in Air Force Global Strike Command.
-Eighth Air Force, with headquarters at Barksdale Air Force Base in the Bossier City – Shreveport, Louisiana metro area, supports U.S. Strategic Command, and is designated as U.S. Strategic Command's Task Force 204, providing on-alert, combat-ready forces to the president.
+Eighth Air Force is one of two active duty numbered air forces in the Air Force Global Strike Command.
+Eighth Air Force, with headquarters at Barksdale Air Force Base in Bossier Parish, Louisiana, supports U.S. Strategic Command, and is designated as U.S. Strategic Command's Task Force 204, providing on-alert, combat-ready forces to the president.
 The mission of "The Mighty Eighth" is to safeguard America's interests through strategic deterrence and global combat power.
 Eighth Air Force controls long-range nuclear-capable bomber assets throughout the United States and overseas locations.
 Its flexible, conventional and nuclear deterrence mission provides the capability to deploy forces and engage enemy threats from home station or forward positioned, anywhere, any time.
 The 8th Air Force motto is "Peace Through Strength."

 The Eighth Air Force team consists of more than 16,000 Regular Air Force (e.g., active duty), Air National Guard and Air Force Reserve professionals operating and maintaining a variety of aircraft capable of deploying air power to any area of the world.
 This air power includes the heart of America's heavy bomber force, deploying the Rockwell B-1 Lancer, Northrop Grumman B-2 Spirit and the Boeing B-52 Stratofortress.
 The Mighty Eighth's B-52 force consists of 76 bombers assigned to two active duty wings, the 2d Bomb Wing at Barksdale Air Force Base, Louisiana and the 5th Bomb Wing at Minot Air Force Base, North Dakota, and one reserve wing, the 307th Bomb Wing at Barksdale Air Force Base, Louisiana.
 The B-2 force consists of 20 bombers assigned to the active duty 509th Bomb Wing along with the Missouri Air National Guard's associate 131st Bomb Wing at Whiteman AFB, Missouri.
 The B-1 force consists of 62 bombers assigned to the active duty 7th Bomb Wing at Dyess AFB, Texas and the 28th Bomb Wing at Ellsworth AFB, South Dakota.
-The 131st Bomb Wing is operationally-gained by AFGSC and 8 AF from the Air National Guard, while the 307th Bomb Wing is operationally-gained from Air Force Reserve Command and 10th Air Force.
+The 131st Bomb Wing is operationally gained by AFGSC and 8 AF from the Air National Guard, while the 307th Bomb Wing is operationally gained from Air Force Reserve Command and 10th Air Force.

 Major General Mark E. Weatherington assumed command of 8th Air Force on 12 June 2020.

-History: World War II
+History: World War II to today

 Eighth Air Force was established as VIII Bomber Command on 19 January 1942 and activated at Langley Field, Virginia on 1 February.
 It was reassigned to Savannah Army Air Base, Georgia on 10 February 1942.
 An advanced detachment of VIII Bomber Command was established at RAF Daws Hill, near RAF Bomber Command Headquarters at RAF High Wycombe, on 23 February in preparation for its units to arrive in the United Kingdom from the United States.
 The first combat group of VIII Bomber Command to arrive in the United Kingdom was the ground echelon of the 97th Bombardment Group, which arrived at RAF Polebrook and RAF Grafton Underwood on 9 June 1942.